A Story, A Bio, and the Birth of This Blog

 Blogs, I have been told by people who know blogs, are intensely personal, so a few words about myself and the origins of this blog are likely in order here.

-The official bio will tell you that I am a fellow at the Foreign Policy Institute of the Johns Hopkins University School of Advanced International Studies, and a Senior Advisor at Oxford Analytica, the global analysis and advisory firm.
-I’m also a senior non-resident research fellow at the New America Foundation, where I co-founded the World Economy Roundtable, and write a global affairs column for Newsweek Japan.
-I’ve also written articles and essays for Businessweek, Foreign Policy, the Washington Post, the Financial Times, National Geographic, Foreign Affairs, etc, etc. But enough of the official bio.
+The official bio will tell you that I am a senior fellow at the Foreign Policy Institute of the Johns Hopkins University School of Advanced International Studies and a non-resident research fellow at the New America Foundation, where I co-founded the World Economy Roundtable.
+The official bio may also link to articles and essays I’ve written for Businessweek, Foreign Policy, the Washington Post, the Financial Times, the Journal of Commerce, National Geographic, Foreign Affairs, etc, etc. But enough of the official bio.
 If you are interested, you can go here to see more.

-But more personally, I guess the seeds of this blog site germinated some 20ish years ago when I began my career, fresh out of college, as a newspaper man in the early-mid 90s working for an English language daily in Jeddah and Riyadh, Saudi Arabia, called the Arab News.
+But more personally, I guess the seeds of this blog site germinated nearly 25 years ago when I began my career, fresh out of college, as a newspaper man in the early-mid 90s working for an English language daily in Jeddah and Riyadh, Saudi Arabia, called the Arab News.
 I was on the business and general assignment beat, covering everything from Korean and Japanese trade delegations to Filipino and Pakistani expat communities to Saudi trade and businesses.
 I was sent to the Arab News as part of a wonderful program run by the National Council on U.S-Arab Relations.
 My editors in Jeddah were veteran Indian journalists, a smattering of Australians and an urbane Saudi editor-in-chief from Jeddah who spoke Pashto and recited Persian poetry.
 I traveled a bit in the region, to Dubai, to Muscat, to Bahrain, to Lahore, Islamabad, and Karachi, and then to Amsterdam, Athens, and London.
-It was probably then – more than twenty years ago – that this blog was conceived, long before anyone even knew what a blog was.
+It was probably then – nearly a quarter century ago – that this blog was conceived, long before anyone even knew what a blog was.